HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/mp_wcm_pageaccess.md

     You can manage content associations using the site toolbar or the Page Properties portlet.

-2. For each content association for which you want to enable page-based access control, select **Use Portal Page Security** for the association.
+2. For each content association for which you want to enable page-based access control, select **Use DX page Security** for the association.

     !!! note
         If the user creating the page does not have sufficient permissions to enable page-based access control, the check box is disabled.
 The following access rights must be defined: